Safety Checklist Form Template

 Do I need an account to use the checklist templates?

-No — guests can build and download a checklist for free without signing up.
-Register a free account if you want to save checklists to your dashboard and edit them later.
+You can build and preview a checklist without an account.
+To download the PDF you'll need a free account — it takes less than a minute, costs nothing, and also lets you save checklists to your dashboard and edit them later.

 Can I add my company logo and branding to the checklist?